 Default Password Settings

-Over a quarter of the systems they studied had more than 100 users with system-assigned default passwords.
+Over a quarter of the systems studied had more than 100 users with system-assigned default passwords.
 Again: hardly something that is system related.

 Network Back Doors